top of page

 Most joints start to stiffen around age 11, but some remain flexible longer.

-With guided gait retraining and the right exercises, many teens can still improve their arches and posture significantly.
+With structured gait retraining (First Ray Control Framework), many teens can still improve their arches and posture significantly.

 9️⃣ “My child is now an adult.
 Can it still be corrected?”